Oyedibu/Active-Directory-Brute-Force-Detection-Lab/README.md

 # Active-Directory-Brute-Force-Detection-Lab
 # Project Overview
 This project demonstrates the configuration, simulation, and investigation of a brute-force attack in a Windows Active Directory environment.
--The objective was to:
+# The objective was to:
-    1.Deploy a Windows Server Domain Controller
+    1. Deploy a Windows Server Domain Controller
-    2.Join a Windows 10 client to the domain 3.Configure Account Lockout Policy
+    2. Join a Windows 10 client to the domain
+    3. Configure Account Lockout Policy
-    4.Simulate failed authentication attempts
+    4. Simulate failed authentication attempts
-    5.Investigate security events using Windows Event Viewer 6.Analyze Kerberos authentication failures
+    5. Investigate security events using Windows Event Viewer
+    6. Analyze Kerberos authentication failures
-    7.Correlate lockout events
+    7. Correlate lockout events
 This lab simulates real-world SOC investigation procedures.
 # Lab Architecture
 Environment: Hyper-V (On-Prem Lab)